alfishe/intelsoc/README.md

 ## Info
 -v $(pwd):/work means that current folder will be injected into Docker container as /work folder (and Docker image file already set up to operate with /work folder after start)

+alfishe/intelsoc - container image name on Docker Hub (or locally if you already have one with same name)

 make - command executed already in container.
-Can be anything.
-You can start bash script from current folder inside container.
+Can be anything You can start bash script from current folder inside container.
 That will be a command: docker run -v $(pwd):/work -it alfishe/intelsoc bash -c <your_script>.sh